nutta-git/user/README.md

 # Installation:

-   Head to your mozilla folder > firefox > profile folder
+   Head to your mozilla folder > firefox folder > profile folder

-   Place user.js into your profile dir
+   copy user.js into your profile folder